-The Devonshire Tiara The Devonshire Tiara; 1893 and 1897.
-English; diamonds mounted in silver and gold.
+The Devonshire Tiara, circa 1893-1897, English: diamonds mounted in silver and gold.
 This tiara was made for the wife of the 8th Duke of Devonshire, Countess Louise von Alten.
 She was known as the 'Double Duchess' as she had previously been married to the Duke of Manchester.
 The tiara is designed as a graduated row of thirteen scrolled palmette motifs, alternating with lotus motifs.
 These can be removed and worn as individual brooches and other ornaments.
-It is set thr...

 Also on these boards

 AN ANTIQUE DIAMOND TIARA Designed as intertwined scrolling lines set with old-cut diamonds, on a diamond-set line base, centering upon a cushion-shaped diamond under a foliate motif, surmounted by a cushion-shaped diamond, weighing 14.29 carats, to the detachable gold headband, covered with black velvet, mounted in silver and gold, circa 1900, in brown leather case.
 Formerly the property of Dame Miriam Rothschild DBE, FRS

 The Mellerio Shell Tiara, made for the 1867 Paris Exhibition by Mellerio.
 The tiara design is based on oyster shells (some view it as waves).
 The tiara was then given to Infanta Isabella as a wedding gift from Queen Isabella II.
 The tiara has been worn by various members of the Spanish Royal Family.